hypersonic-laboratories/helix-documentation/CONTRIBUTING.md

 - Use tabs, not spaces, for code.
 Use placeholders as hyphenated words in angle brackets (e.g. `<your-root-directory>`)
 - File names, directory names, and paths: code formatted.
     - Make sure you match brand names precisely in text.
 For example: "HELIX", not "Helix".
+- Links should include `{.external-link}` after the link if they link to a different site.

 ### TODO
 - [ ] Implement linters like [Vale](https://docs.errata.ai/) and [Lexi](https://github.com/Rebilly/lexi/tree/main)